open-telemetry/opentelemetry-specification/specification/overview.md

 ## Metrics

-OpenTelemetry let you record raw measurements or metrics with a predefined aggregation and set of labels.
+OpenTelemetry lets you record raw measurements or metrics with a predefined aggregation and set of labels.

-By recording raw measurements using the OpenTelemetry API, you can leave the decision of what aggregation algorithm to apply to the metric, as well as what labels (dimensions) to define, up to the end user.
+By recording raw measurements using the OpenTelemetry API, you allow the end user to determine which aggregation algorithm to apply to the metric, as well as what labels (dimensions) to define.
 The API is used in client libraries like gRPC to record raw measurements like "server_latency" or "received_bytes".
 The end user decides what type of aggregated values to collect from these raw measurements.
-It can be a simple average or an elaborate histogram calculation.
+Metrics can be a simple average or an elaborate histogram calculation.

 You can also record metrics with the OpenTelemetry API using the predefined